 - NZ economy moves from volume to value

 - People are skilled, adaptable and have access to lifelong learning

 - Deeper pools of capital are available

 - Enable a step change for Māori and Pacific economies

 We have established a Just Transitions Unit to help share and coordinate the work of transitioning New Zealand to a low emissions economy.

-The Government has launched a new approach to industry policy, aimed at growing more innovative industries in New Zealand and lifting the productivity of our key sectors.
+The Government has launched a new approach to industry policy, aimed at growing more innovative industries in New Zealand and lifting the productivity, sustainability and inclusivity of our key sectors.

 We support the economic development of Pacific communities by coordinating and facilitating development initiatives and working collaboratively with other government agencies.